 a.
 Damage to personal property

 i.
-Same as first offense with the following exception: Organizational fine —$10 per member payable to the Campus Hearing Board.
+Same as first offense with the following exception: Organizational fine —$10 per member payable to the Luther College Hearing Board.

 b.
 Damage to public property: